 MOD EUR/5A15/4

 19.1.1 In the present state of the technique, it is recognized nevertheless that the transmission of identifying signals for certain radio systems (e.g. radiodetermination, radio relay systems and space systems) is not always possible.
+However, for stations in the radiolocation service, notified to the Bureau or brought into use after 17 February 2012, in bands between 3 and 50 MHz (operating in accordance with Resolution 612 (Rev. WRC-12)), the provisions of No. 19.51 shall be applied.

 MOD EUR/5A15/5

-RESOLUTION 612 (WRC-07)
+RESOLUTION 612 (Rev.WRC-12)

-Use of the radiolocation service between 3 and 50 MHz to support high frequency oceanographic radar operations
+Use of the radiolocation service between 3 and 50 MHz to support oceanographic radar operations

-The World Radiocommunication Conference (Geneva, 2007),
+The World Radiocommunication Conference (Geneva,2012),